How Does Financial Aid Work?

 Financial aid is a term you hear a lot, but what exactly does it mean?
-We'll answer the following questions in this section:

 Where Does Financial Aid Come from?

 There are several different sources of financial aid, which include the government (both federal and state), colleges/universities, financial institutions, and private organizations (e.g., religious, civic, and cultural groups or businesses).
-No matter what your current financial situation may be, it's important to check out all possible sources and options to maximize your eligibility.
+No matter what your current financial situation may be, it's important to research all possible sources and options to maximize your eligibility.

 What Are the Different Types of Financial Aid?